Redefining Cancer Diagnostics and Treatment with Metabolic Imaging

 Hyperpolarization

 Imagine you want to take a picture in a dark room.
-A conventional MRI scan is like a photo taken with weak lighting – the image is grainy, and details are difficult to recognize.
-Conventional approaches to signal enhancement with even stronger MRI magnets work, but they are like trying to brighten the photo by installing large, expensive lighting.
-This is not only very complicated but also quite expensive … just think of the cost of purchasing multiple floodlights and the electricity consumption!
+A conventional MRI scan is like taking a photo in poor lighting.
+The image is grainy, and details are difficult to recognize.
+Conventional approaches to signal enhancement using even stronger MRI magnets work, but they are like trying to brighten the photo by installing large, expensive floodlights.
+This is not only technically challenging but also very expensive.
+Just think about the cost of purchasing multiple floodlights and the electricity required to power them.

 It is important to mention that these substances do not actually "glow."
 In general, MRI and hyperpolarization are techniques that do not involve harmful radiation, such as radioactivity.
 The "glow" corresponds to the magnetic alignment of atomic nuclei.
 This is a completely harmless physical state that disappears after a very short time and has no effects on the body.